cair/DeepAxie/README.md

 DeepAxie is a simplified version of the NFT-card-game Axie Infinity.

-Check the report `"DeepAxieQLearning.pdf"` for more details on this project.
+Check the report [here](https://github.com/cair/DeepAxie/blob/main/DeepAxieQLearning.pdf) for more details on this project.

 The following picture is how the environment looks when executing in python.
 ![](https://github.com/cair/DeepAxie/blob/main/environment.png)